bmcage/skills4smartex/level01/construction.md

 ![Design](L01_step03.jpg)

 Happy?
-Then fixate the design on your fabric.
-In our case we use a heat press, but you could sew it in place instead.
+Fix the transfer vinyl design to the fabric.
+We used a heat press, but you could use an iron.

 ![Heat Press](L01_step04.jpg)